johndimm/react-postgres-without-orm/README.md

 This repo shows how to use postgres without an ORM, and how to isolate SQL code to the database.
 The react app does not need to know the structure of the database.

-On the other hand, to use this solution, you need to know SQL.
+On the other hand, to use this solution, you need to be comfortable with SQL.

+## The Stack

+- node
+- react
+- expressjs
+- node-postgres
+- postgreSQL

 ## Setup

 You will need a local installation of postgreSQL.

 After doing the install, log in to the postgres user, run psql, and create a new database named testdb.

 ```
 $ sudo bash